bazelbuild/bazel/site/docs/skylark/aspects.md

 ```

 Just like a rule implementation function, an aspect implementation function
-returns a struct of providers that are accessible to its dependencies.
+returns a struct of providers that are accessible to its reverse dependencies.

 In this example, the ``FileCountInfo`` is defined as a provider that has one
 field ``count``.
 It is best practice to explicitly define the fields of a